dunnec18/Tradev/README.md

 ## Phase One: Simple Implementation

+- Set up Virtual Environment first
-1. Obtain & Clean S&P500 data
+1. Obtain & Clean FTSE data - Complete
-2. First Trading Strategy: Use simple classification neural network to predict movements in the market
+2. First Trading Strategy: Use simple classification neural network to predict movements in the market - Complete
 3. Implement optimal bet sizing strategy
 4. Implement feature importance analysis
 5. Implement various different backtesting methods and compare
 6. Generate trading order
 7. Connect to brokerage and make a paper trade using predictions
+- Once complete this forms version zero in main branch, after which a dev branch will be created for further development

 ## Phase Two and Beyond

 1. Obtain different dataset types to explore different investment universes: ETF, Options,...
 2. Expand corpus of trading strategies from one to many